jpweber/kids-math-facts/README.md

 Maybe you have a kid who needs to practice multiplication too!

 ## Usage
 `./match-facts` Has one option of `-l` for the length of the test in seconds.
-Defaualt is '60' if the length '-l' option is not provided.
+Default is `60` if the length '-l' option is not provided.

 ## Example Run
 ```